mumar0223/microservices-demo/README.md

 <!-- 🔒 Authenticated Project Notice -->

-> **Note**
+> **Important Notice:**
-> This repository is the **official source** for this project.
+> This repository is the original work created by Mohd Umar.
-> All materials here (including code, documentation, and demo media) are time-stamped and verifiable.
+> All code, documentation, and media are protected under copyright law.
-> Any other versions found elsewhere may not reflect the latest or authentic work.
-> This microservice only works when the password is given as google@fq.com
----
+> Copying, redistributing, or using this project without permission may result in legal action.
+> Using or cloning this repository for GKE, hackathons, competitions, or any other public submissions without authorization may lead to copyright violations and strict legal consequences.

 ## 🧠 AI Shopping Agent (Extension)